frizinak/homechat/README.md

 - wasm: because that's obviously a feature
 - [wttr.in](http://wttr.in/)
 - hue lights control using [amimof/huego](https://github.com/amimof/huego) and simple wrapper [frizinak/hue](https://github.com/frizinak/hue)
-- homechat musicnode [-low-latency] run a replicated music player in sync with the server
+- homechat musicnode [-low-latency]: run a replicated music player in sync with the server

 non features:

 - notifications: only cli since it's a pain in browsers
+- homechat musicnode [-low-latency]: run a replicated music player not really in sync with the server

 roadmap: